carlosedp/lbconfig-operator/Readme.md

 make setup
 ```

-This installs Git hooks that automatically run `make bundle` before commits to keep bundle manifests in sync.
+This installs Git hooks that automatically run `make bundle` before pushing to keep bundle manifests in sync.

 Alternatively, the hooks are automatically installed when you run common development commands like:
 - `make test`
 - `make manifests`

-To bypass the pre-commit hook temporarily: `git commit --no-verify`
+To bypass the pre-push hook temporarily: `git push --no-verify`

 ### Manual Hook Installation